-The participants in the experimental group were initially 14 members (5 female) of a junior-senior level advanced laboratory class in psychophysiology.
+Subjects.
+The subjects in the experimental group were initially 14 members (5 female) of a junior-senior level advanced lab class in psychophysiology.
 All had taken and received B+ to A grades in two previous quarters of a neurobiology class.
 All had normal or corrected vision.
-Attrition of 1 participant in the first week and another thereafter is described below.
-A control group (no countermeasure) of 10 paid volunteers (5 graduate students, 6 senior psychology majors, 5 females) was also run; the class members of the experimental group were no longer available for this procedure, nor, due to their experience as experimental subjects, would they have been appropriate participants.
-Moreover, the controls were paid volunteers who were associates of and were recruited by the advanced students in the laboratory class.
-These controls were advanced undergraduate or graduate students doing independent studies in other laboratories, and thus represented virtually the same population as represented by the experimental participants.
+Attrition of 1 subject in the first week and another thereafter is described below.
+A control group (no countermeasure) of 11 paid volunteers (5 graduate students, 6 senior psychology majors, 5 females) was also run; the class members of the experimental group were no longer available for this procedure, nor, due to their experience as experimental subjects, would they have been appropriate subjects.
+Moreover, the controls were paid volunteer subjects who were associates of and were recruited by the advanced students in the lab class.
+These controls were advanced undergraduate or graduate students doing independent studies in other labs, and thus represented virtually the same population as represented by the experimental subjects.